Dependable, Experienced, Knowledgeable

 The long-term consequences to a minor who is convicted of a crime can be overwhelming and, in many cases, difficult to predict.
 If your child has been accused of a crime in Hamilton, East Windsor, Trenton, South Brunswick, or anywhere else in New Jersey, hiring an experienced juvenile defense attorney is a vital component to ensuring the best possible outcome for his or her future.
 Once your child has been convicted of a crime, statistics show that the cycle of arrest and incarceration can be difficult to break—but not impossible.
 Conviction can create far-reaching problems when your child applies for college or enters into certain professional fields far in the future.
 An experienced Princeton juvenile crimes attorney can help you explore potential options to avoid prosecution and potential incarceration and look toward rehabilitation as a way to build a better future for your child.

-At Aydelotte & Scardella Law LLC in Hamilton, New Jersey, we put in the time and work necessary to get to know all of our clients on a personal level in order to understand where they come from, as well as their goals for the future.
+At The Scardella Law Firm LLC in Hamilton, New Jersey, we put in the time and work necessary to get to know all of our clients on a personal level in order to understand where they come from, as well as their goals for the future.
 This level of personal attention helps us to tenaciously defend our clients, both in and out of the courtroom.
 We go to great lengths to negotiate with the prosecution behind the scenes in order to avoid the time, expense, and potential trauma of the trial experience.
 If a trial does become necessary, however, weare always ready and willing to present the strongest possible defense in your child’s case.

 Our success both in and out of the courtroom has been recognized at both the state and national levels, as well as by our clients themselves.
 We are available to handle juvenile cases throughout the state of New Jersey, including in Hamilton, Robbinsville, and Hopewell, NJ.
 Contact our office today at 609-587-1144 to find out how we can put our decades of experience and skill as criminal defense attorneys to work for your son or daughter.